 - Help us solving open issues by suggesting workarounds or fixing them.

 - Read through the AgileTs docs.
-If you find anything that is confusing or can be improved, feel free to make edits by clicking "Edit" at the bottom of the doc page.
+If you find anything confusing or that can be improved, feel free to make improvements by clicking "Edit" at the bottom of the doc page.

 - Take a look at the features requested by others and consider opening a pull request if you see something you want to work on.

-Contributions are very welcome and not bound to github.
-You can also contribute in our Discord Community by helping other people which might face a problem you already have solved.
+Contributions are very welcome and not bound to Github.
+You can also contribute to our Discord Community by helping other people who might face a problem you already have solved.